-The Humboldt Penguin (Spheniscus humboldti) is a marine (saltwater) bird.
+The Humboldt Penguin (Spheniscus humboldti) is a marine (saltwater) bird in the Spheniscidae family of aquatic flightless birds.
 It is also known as the Peruvian Penguin.

 The Humboldt Penguin has a black head with a white border that runs from behind the eye, around the black ear-coverts and chin, and joins at the throat.
 It has blackish-grey upperparts and whitish underparts, with a black chest band that runs down its side to the thigh.
 It has a pink and black beak.